technicalagilecoach/SudokuSolver/Notes.md

 # Notes

-## Bugs

 ## To Do
 - make project ready to publish
   - find a name for the project
   - decide on a license before publishing on GitHub
   - polish the code to make the GitHub-repo public
-  - remove data from git retrospectively, e.g. puzzle files, this notes, ...
+  - remove unnecessary data from git, e.g. puzzle files, this notes, ...
-- use typealiases to make code mroe readable
+- extend PointingPairs to triplets
 - clean up/refactor
   - BoxLineReduction
   - PointingPairs
-- extend PointingPairs to triplets
+  - naked tuples
+  - hidden tuples
 - clean up naked and hidden tuples (identify relevant puzzles for each)
-  - test/repair and refactor
   - more example puzzles needed
 - improve statistics, error checking and debug support
   - which strategies are needed might also depend on the order in which the strategies are executed!